 We don’t know much about what AMD has in store for the Navi 20 GPUs, but considering that it has been confirmed that both the PlayStation 5 and the Xbox Series X will be powered by Navi and that they will have ray tracing, it’s obvious that AMD has serious plans to contend with Nvidia in the high-end.

 In fact, an “Nvidia killer” high-end Navi GPU is in the pipeline, though it has not been formally announced and doesn’t have an official name yet.
 However, it is likely that it will be released by the end of 2020, if not earlier.

 Conclusion – Are AMD Navi GPUs Worth It?

 With all of the above in mind, should you upgrade to a Navi GPU right now?

 Well, as far as we’re concerned, the RX 5600 XT and the RX 5700 XT are the only worthwhile models available right now, as they are both very good GPUs that can go head-to-head with what Nvidia has to offer in that same price range, albeit without the ray tracing.

-As for the cheaper RX 5500 XT and RX 5500, they are overshadowed both by Nvidia’s GTX 1650 Super and even by AMD’s older RX 500 and RX 400 models that can actually offer better value for your money in this price range, dated as they are.
+As for the cheaper RX 5500 XT and RX 5500, they are overshadowed both by Nvidia’s GTX 1650 Super and even by AMD’s older RX 500 and RX 400 models that can actually offer better value for your money in this price range, even though they are somewhat outdated.